IronGarden16/100DaysOfCode/Log.md

 an important lesson (for me at least) that I should always put the mutations and actions to the methods section of a vue component.
 I refactored the form of the transaction to use the store for its data model.

+## Day 3: Transaction complete
+I added the firestore integration for the addition of transaction.
+I used `firestore.firebase.Timestamp.fromDate(new Date())` to get the current time and date for my transaction dates since Firebase doesn't have their own `NOW()` equivalent from SQL aside from the said technique.